Mas: Self-Realization Fellowship. Golden Anniversary. Los Angeles: SRF, 1970.

 Example: "O Heavenly Father, O Cosmic Mother, / O Master mine, O Friend Divine, / . . .
 I am Thy child, Thou are my Father; / We both do dwell, we both do dwell, / In temple same, / In this temple of cells, / Oh, in this temple of cells." [p.
 44]

 PS.
-We may well dispense with the 'O's and 'Oh's, and not automatically think that croaking or parroting largely archaic ways of speaking - copying older versions of the Bible - is more spiritual, holier and better than the best modern translations like NIV (New International Version).
+If a tip should be given a: We may well dispense with the 'O's and 'Oh's, and not automatically think that croaking or parroting largely archaic ways of speaking - copying older versions of the Bible - is more spiritual, holier and better than hay for the cows to chew on during a long winter.
 Better get to solid meanings.